FAIRmat-NFDI/pynxtools/docs/how-tos/pynxtools/validate-nexus-files.md

-# Validation of NeXus files
+# Validate and inspect NeXus files

-!!! info "This is a how-to guide for using different tools to validate NeXus files.
-If you want to learn more about how validation is done in `pynxtools`, please visit the [explanation page](../../learn/pynxtools/nexus-validation.md)."
+!!! info "This is a how-to guide for using `validate_nexus` and `pynx read`.
+To understand how validation works internally, see the [explanation page](../../learn/pynxtools/nexus-validation.md)."

-In this how-to guide, we will learn how to use `pynxtools` to validate existing NeXus files.
-As outlined in other parts of the documentation, `pynxtools` can act as a framework for creating FAIR NeXus-compliant files from experimental data.

-In order to validate NeXus data, `pynxtools` comes with its own set of validation tools:
+This guide shows how to use the two pynxtools CLI tools for inspecting existing NeXus/HDF5 files:

+- **`pynx validate`** — checks conformance with the declared application definition.
+- **`pynx read`** — annotates every node with NXDL documentation and schema information.

 - **As part of the dataconverter**: During [data conversion](../../learn/pynxtools/dataconverter-and-readers.md) within `pynxtools`, before writing the HDF5 file, the data is first checked against the provided application definition.